 Shoulder injuries are extremely common.
-This joint has a wide range of mobility but with that comes a high degree of instability and potential for injury.
-Studies have shown that roughly of 30% of us all have some degree of rotator cuff compromise even if it is not all symptomatic.
+The shoulder has a wide range of mobility but with that comes a high degree of instability and potential for injury.
+Studies have shown that roughly of 30% of us all have some degree of rotator cuff tearing even if it is not all symptomatic.
 Furthermore the prevalence of rotator cuff injuries only increase as we age with some studies showing as high as a 50% prevalence in those over 80 years old.

 Rotator cuff injuries are not limited only to athletes.
 They are often the result of repetitious use or injuries such as falls or sudden trauma.
 There are several factors that predispose us to injuries of the rotator cuff.
 While possessing any single one of these risk factors is not a guarantee of eventual rotator cuff tearing, the more we possess the greater the probability.

-Commonly associated risk factors associated with rotator cuff tendinopathy:
+Commonly associated risk factors associated with rotator cuff tendon injuries:

 - Engaging in repetitious overhead activity (common in construction / contractors)

 - Sudden trauma (car accidents, falls, blunt trauma, etc.)

 - Connective tissue weakening disorders such as rheumatoid arthritis

 - Age (Rotator cuff injury / tears are more common as we grow older)

 - Repetitious or abrupt heavy lifting, pushing, or pulling